JeisonSanches/Gmail-Auto-Multiple-Forward/README.md

 # Gmail-Auto-Multiple-Forward
-A google apps script to automatically forward unread emails from your inbox to another email addresses.
+A Google Apps script to automatically forward unread emails from your inbox to another email addresses.